-REI has taken the hassle out of putting together a complete and protective hammock camping system with the Flash Air.
-And with a price tag like this, it's hard to beat, which is why we've awarded it with as our pick for Best Buy for a Complete System.
-We found this hammock to be comfortable to snooze in, and it kept us protected from the hot sun and stiff wind.
-Though it's a bit more complicated to set up than other hammocks, REI printed directions inside the storage bag, and once you get the hang of how it works, it's pretty easy!
-We also loved the ease of getting a complete system through a single purchase.
-No more buying all the pieces only to forget an integral part of your camping trip.
-With a pretty reasonable weight and great price for a system that includes every piece you need to stay protected, we found it hard not to love this total set up from REI.
+REI takes the hassle out of putting together a complete and protective hammock camping system with the Flash Air.
+And with a price tag like this, it's hard to beat, which is why we've dubbed it the Best Buy for a Complete System.
+This hammock is comfortable to snooze in and keeps us protected from the hot sun and stiff wind.
+Though it's a bit more complicated to set up than other hammocks, REI conveniently printed directions inside the storage bag.
+Once you get the hang of how it works, it's pretty easy!
+We also love the simplicity of ordering a complete system with a single purchase, no more buying all the pieces separately only to forget an integral part of your camping trip.
+With its reasonable weight, great price, and a system that includes every piece you need to stay protected, we find it hard not to love this complete set up from REI.

 REI Co-op Flash Air Review

-Cons: Low capacity, trunk straps short and not replaceable
+Cons: Low capacity, trunk straps are short and irreplaceable, small space

 Manufacturer: REI Co-op